Major in Art in Public Spheres MAPS

 students center upon creating and positioning their personal artistic projects in relation to the didactic context of art education.
 MAT graduates develop independent artistic, art pedagogical, and art outreach projects incorporating contemporary methodologies and debates concerning participation, personal empowerment, institutional critique, and critical approaches to the very concept of art education itself – within the school or outside, e.g., in the context of art museum pedagogical outreach programs.
 Certified by the Swiss Conference of Cantonal Ministers of Education EDK and qualifying graduates to become teachers of visual arts up to the secondary level (in Switzerland, so-called Matura schools), the MAT program of the Master of Arts in Fine Arts HSLU is deeply based in teaching practice: the foundation entails individual teaching and development of competencies necessary for the everyday work of newly qualified teachers of visual arts, in art education, or as lecturers.

 In all three Masters programs – Major in Art in Public Spheres MAPS , Major in Critical Image Practices CIP, and Major in Art Teaching MAT – the respective curricula are complemented by individual pedagogical and artistic mentorship as well as collaborative work within the StudioLabs, with fellow students, docents, Heads of the respective three major programs, and Head of the overall MFA program.

-The Lucerne School of Art and Design HSLU immediately houses unique sound and video studio facilities and is superbly equipped with printing, textile, and 3D
+The Lucerne School of Design, Film and Art HSLU immediately houses unique sound and video studio facilities and is superbly equipped with printing, textile, and 3D workshops

 (textile, metal, plastic, wood, etc.), which are all available to MFA students.